mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 2. Exactly how much of the [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) do we want to provide?
 Not all menus are needed.
 For example SlitCalculator is very specific.
 However Addition, deletion of row etc. Makes a lot of sense.
 What about the ICAT import?
 3. How do we deal with properties that should be shared for the entire table?
 Should there be a way to fill in an entire column, or a part of the gui that holds the "common" properties.

+##Commments##
+**Anders**

+1. Design should be able to handle future formats users would like to use to set up algorithm properties and to save to such formats to, for example csv format
+2. Would it be possible to list existing interfaces in Mantid that could potentially benefit from this design?
+3. An answer to question 2 above: I favour a minimum set.
+If the list in the bullet point above is made (and for interfaces planed in the near future) a minimum feature set which satisfy these may be chosen